jbrt/aws-eks/README.md

 - CloudWatch log groups & IAM configuration
 - Deploying a Fluentd for sending logs from pods to CloudWatch
 - Install the Kubernetes dashboard
-- Install metrics-server for HPS (Horizontal Pod Scaling)
+- Install metrics-server for HPA (Horizontal Pod AutoScaling)

 If you do not want to deploy the Kubernetes dashboard, you just have to delete the eks-addons.tf file before creating the cluster.